 You’d have to be living under a rock if you haven’t heard of My Food Bag!
 This is the brainchild of some savvy peeps who spotted a niche for delivering bags of delicious ingredients to your door, along with step by step nutritionally balanced and delicious recipes.
 You can read all about it here.
 I’d better save some space: This is going be a long blog post!

 My motivation for trying out My Food Bag was simple: a) They’ve finally started delivering to Rotorua and b) I’ve totally lost my mojo for weeknight cooking.
+Don’t get me wrong, the food I cook isn’t so bad and I do enjoy the odd takeaway or going to a fancy restaurant like Fireproof (https://fireproofcolumbus.com/), but I need to start eating at home more often and up my cooking game.
 I just can’t get in the groove and we’ve fallen into the habit lately of having mince one night, chicken the next, salads for two nights, rice the next… You get the drift.
 There’s nothing wrong with this, but what’s been troubling me is that I just can’t get inspired about week night cooking (weekend cooking, no problem!).
-I own a crap-load of recipe books, hell, I am (ordinarily) a walking recipe book, but I just can’t think of what to cook.
+I own a crap-load of recipe books, hell, I am (ordinarily) a walking recipe book, and I love looking at other blogs, like St. Ambrose, to get some inspiration, but I just can’t think of what to cook.
 So I hoped My Food Bag would get me out of a spectacular cooking rut.
+I’ve heard about the benefits of meal kits like sun basket vs blue apron so I decided to give them a go.
+Lots of my friends use meal kits and they’re always telling me how amazing they are!

 What bag did we order?